symfony-cmf/symfony-cmf-docs/bundles/menu.rst

 This voter has the same logic of looking for a request attribute to get the current content, but calls ``getParent`` on it.
-This parent is compared to the ``content`` of the menu item.
+This parent is compared to the ``content`` of the menu item extras.
 That way, content that does not have its own menu entry but a parent that does have a menu item can trigger the right menu entry to be highlighted.

 To use this voter you need to configure a custom service with the name of the content in the request and your model class to avoid calling getParent on